cydriclopez/pgsql-parse-json/README.md

 # At this point the "webserv" executable will be in "~/go/bin" folder
 user1@penguin:~/Projects/github/pgsql-parse-json/src/server$
 :webserv
-2022/09/13 20:35:48 Database connection error:failed to connect to `host=localhost user=postgres database=postgres`: dial error (dial tcp [::1]:5432: connect: connection refused)
+2022/09/13 20:35:48 Database connection error:failed to
+connect to `host=localhost user=postgres database=postgres`:
+dial error (dial tcp [::1]:5432: connect: connection refused)
 ```
-As shown in the line above, although our server-side ***webserv*** app is ready, our Postgresql database is not running yet.
+As shown in the preceding line above, although our server-side ***webserv*** app is ready, our Postgresql database is not running yet, hence the error message.
 In the next section we will deal with this and get our database up and running.

-Further down, in the section [8.
-Running the ***webserv*** app](https://github.com/cydriclopez/pgsql-parse-json#8-running-the-webserv-app), we will revisit running the ***webserv*** up again and by that time we will have the database ready.
+Further down below, in the section [8.
+Running the ***webserv*** app](https://github.com/cydriclopez/pgsql-parse-json#8-running-the-webserv-app), we will retry running the ***webserv*** again and by that time we will have the database ready.

 ### 7. PostgreSQL code